remiroazocar/remiroazocar.github.io/CV.md

 permalink: /cv/
 ---

-In addition to the markdown version of my CV, a PDF version is available here (add link).
+In addition to the markdown version of my CV, a more detailed PDF version is available here (add link).

 ### Education